chaseklingelzen/ios-avo-inspector-spm/README.md

 # Installation

-This is the Swift Package Manager repo, you can also use Avo Inspector via Cocoapods
+This is the Swift Package Manager repo, you can also use Avo Inspector via [Cocoapods](https://github.com/avohq/ios-avo-inspector)

+To use this package search for this repo url https://github.com/avohq/ios-avo-inspector-spm in Xcode

 # Import